 Note: without any stabilizers or emulsifiers the milk will separate in the fridge.
 This is normal.
 Just give it a good stir before drinking.

 Homemade oat milk works great in baked goods, smoothies or cold beverages.

 Unfortunately, it’s not the best option for hot beverages as it may thicken up and become slightly slimy again.
 Because it lacks fat (unlike nut milks), it doesn’t froth well either.
 I did try adding a little coconut oil, but it still didn’t froth well (in my opinion).

 I recommend a liquid sweetener like maple syrup or honey rather than a date.
 Because the blend time is so short, a pitted date may not fully blend into the liquid.

 While homemade cashew milk is still my personal favorite, it’s always fun to try different options or make blends of these homemade milk recipes:

 How To Make Oat Milk (Non-Slimy + Tips!)

 - 4 cups ice cold water

-- Add oats, water, and any additional sweeteners to a high powered blender.
-Blend for 20-30 seconds.
+- Add oats, water, and any additional sweeteners to a high-powered blender.
+Blend for 20 to 30 seconds.
 Make sure to not over-blend.

 - Strain the oat milk mixture by pouring through a nut milk bag or thin towel over a large mixing bowl or pitcher.
 If you'd like, you can double strain the mixture to make sure all the sediment is removed.